tushishvili/cpp-coding-exercises/README.md

 Implements the Josephus elimination game to find the last remaining contestant in a circular arrangement.
 **File:** `josephus.cpp`

+### 6. Palindrome Substring Counter
+Given a string and a length n, counts how many substrings of length n are palindromes using a sliding window approach.
+**File:** `is_palindrome.cpp`
 ---

 ## How to run